BUS180 Global Challenges II. Environmental, Social and Governance Challenges in Business

 Course frequency: Annually

-In this course we start from real scenarios, emphasizing ethical dilemmas along with the opportunities and responsibilities of business in contributing positively to societal development.
-The primary concern is sustainability related challenges such as Environmental Challenges (ecology and climate), Social Challenges (Digitalization and artificial intelligence, human rights, child labor, slave labor, social inequality, migration, and increased nationalism), and Economic Challenges (Tax avoidance, corruption, trade barriers).
+In this course we start from real scenarios, emphasizing ethical dilemmas along with the opportunities and responsibilities of business in contributing positively to societal development and environmental sustainability.
+The primary concern is sustainability related challenges such as Environmental Challenges (ecology and climate), Social Challenges (Human rights, child labor, slave labor, social inequality, migration, and increased nationalism), and Economic Challenges.

-Additional emphasis will be placed on diverging ethical theories, questions concerning who should be considered, how to manage opposing interests, and how to weight the importance of different stakeholders.
-The theoretical foundation is gathered from Stakeholder theory (Freeman), Shareholder theory (Friedman, Drucker), CSR, (Carroll).
-Circular economics will also be introduced and applied.
-More specifically, the topics of discussion are environmental certification, greenwashing, depleted resources, branding, investment trends, and UN sustainability goals.
+Additional emphasis will be placed stakeholder management, how to manage opposing interests, and how to weight the importance of different stakeholders.
+The theoretical foundation is gathered from Stakeholder theory (Freeman), Shareholder theory (Friedman, Drucker), and CSR (Carroll, Porter).
+Circular economy will also be introduced and applied.
+More specifically, the topics of discussion are environmental reporting, greenwashing, depleted resources, corporate branding, investment trends, and the UN sustainable development goals.